intelagense/yallarehere/CONTRIBUTING.md

 1. **Submit a Pull Request:** Go to the original repository and click on "Compare & pull request."
 Fill in the details of your pull request, including a clear description of the changes you've made.

-1. **Review and Discussion:** After submitting a pull request, other contributors and maintainers will review your changes.
+1. **Review and Discussion:** After submitting a pull request, our contributors and maintainers will review your changes.
 Be ready to respond to any feedback or questions.

 1. **Merge and Close:** If your changes are approved, a maintainer will merge your pull request into the main repository.